-- 1. Go to Monitor > Wireless Clients and locate the client MAC address in the Active Clients list. - 2.
-Click the client's MAC address link to view the client details page.
+- 1. Go to Clients > Wireless Clients and select the client from the Active Clients list. - 2.

-ZoneDirector 10.0 User Guide Part Number: 800-71463-001 Rev B 3.
 Click the Client Performance icon to launch a new browser page displaying client throughput and capacity over time.
 Select a time increment and the chart updates immediately.